 • International recognition and standing.
 Being a member of IFRRO means that the international community of RROs and rightsholders associations recognise the RRO.
 This leads to increased legitimacy to the work of the RRO, both nationally and internationally.

-- International repertoire of works and rights.
+• International repertoire of works and rights.
 RROs in membership of IFRRO enter into bilateral and multilateral arrangements with each other.
-This enables them to administer the rights of foreign rightsholders and offer to users access to a more complete portfolio of works, at the same time as it ensures the administration, protection and collection of revenues through compliant licensing bodies when the works of their mandators are used abroad.
+This enables them to administer the rights of foreign rightsholders and offer users access to a more complete portfolio of works.
+At the same time it ensures the administration, protection and collection of revenues by effective and efficient licensing bodies when the works represented are used abroad.

-- Conferences and Training.
-IFRRO offers and participates in numerous workshops and other activities in the copyright field and offers assistance and training for professional development.
-In this context IFRRO is also a link into a co-operation with peak bodies such as WIPO and UNESCO on training and education of RRO personnel.
+• Conferences and Training.
+IFRRO offers in numerous workshops and other activities in the copyright field.
+In this context IFRRO is also a link into co-operation with peak bodies such as WIPO and UNESCO on training and education of RRO personnel.

-- IFRRO Project loans.
-IFRRO members may on the basis of a business plan apply for loans to establish RROs.
+• IFRRO Project loans.
+IFRRO members may, on the basis of a business plan apply for loans to establish their licensing activities.

-- Partnerships.
-IFRRO cooperates with partners active in Intellectual Property such as intergovernmental bodies (WIPO, European Union, UNESCO, Council of Europe, etc.) and international federations in the field of copyright, e.g. CISAC.
-IFRRO is involved in their activities wherever beneficial to its members.
-These activities often also involve the cooperation of local IFRRO Member organisations.
+• Partnerships.
+IFRRO cooperates with partners active in intellectual property and copyright such as intergovernmental bodies and international federations in the field of copyright.
+These activities often also involve the cooperation of local and national IFRRO Member organisations.

-- Information Services.
-On the IFRRO website and intranet service Members find a wealth of information such as newsletters, manuals, model contracts, publications- and studies containing useful, relevant and up to date information and resources.
+• Information Services.
+The IFRRO website and intranet provide useful information such as newsletters, manuals, model contracts, publications and studies containing information and resources.